Dynamoid/dynamoid/README.md

   ...

-  belongs_to :address # Automatically links up with the user model
+  belongs_to :user # Automatically links up with the user model

 end
 ```